-Around this time last year I shared this apple egg pancake recipe.
-Boy is that a winner of a recipe.
+Around this time last year I shared this apple dutch baby, a family recipe handed down from my great grandmother.
+Definitely worth a try.

 In my experience there are a few ways to make sure you get fluffy waffles every time.